Education Opportunity Account Program

 Students may use Education Opportunity Accounts (EOAs) for private school tuition fees or a variety of a la carte educational services, including public school classes and non-athletic extracurricular activities, instructional materials, technology, transportation, school uniforms, testing fees, summer and after-school programs therapies, and higher education courses.

-For private school students, EOAs are worth the lessor of tuition and fees or financial need to attend the school as assessed by an independent organization approved by the Kentucky Department of Education.
+For private school students, EOAs are worth the lesser of tuition and fees or financial need to attend the school as assessed by an independent organization approved by the Kentucky Department of Education.

 For those intending to use EOAs for services other than private school tuition, funding is equal to the lesser of the cost of services or the previous year’s base per-pupil funding amount (about $4,700 in 2020-21) minus one-fourth of the percentage by which the family’s household income exceeds the federal threshold for free and-reduced-price lunch (FRL) ($48,470 for a family of four in 2020 –21).
 For example, if a family of four had a household income of $60,000, they exceed the threshold for reduced price lunch by about 24 percent.
 A quarter of that percentage is about 6 percent, so the base EOA funding amount of about $4,700 would be reduced by 6 percent, or about $282, for a total of about $4,418.
 Parents may roll over unused EOA funds each quarter until a student graduates or turns 21.